Grogers26/holbertonschool-low_level_programming/structures_typesdef/README.md

-echo "who let the dogs out"
+"who let the dogs out"